rigogomes123/UNIT_17_MOBILE_APP/README.md

 # Justification of how decisions made during the design process ensured the design for the application will meet indentified requirements:

+To justify how the decisions made during the design process to ensure the application meets indentified requirements.
+I will break it down:

+Home Page:

+Menu Page:

+Timer Page:

+Water Tracker Page:

+Workout counter:

 # Optimised version of the mobile application and how it met the client requirements:

 # Evaluate the design and optimised mobile app against client requiremenets